Updated on

 Either way, a local courier is someone who knows the delivery service area well and is able to bring the package to the customer's doorstep.

-At this stage, a delivery route is usually planned out, with multiple drops (customer addresses) included.
+A delivery route is usually planned at this stage, with multiple drops (customer addresses) included.
 Customers usually receive their SMS or email delivery notifications specifying the date and time of delivery.

-Delivery to local courier can also mean that the packages have been labeled, scanned, and loaded onto the truck as per the vehicle loading plan.
-Scanning is something local courier services do to prevent delivery mistakes.
+Delivery to a local courier can also mean that the packages have been labeled, scanned, and loaded onto the truck according to the vehicle loading plan.
+Local courier services scan packages to prevent delivery mistakes.

 A local courier facility is a delivery starting point in last mile logistics.